Italian Dense Bean Salad

 mixed dense bean salad in a large mixing bowl.

-3. DRESS AND WAIT.
-Pour salad dressing over the bean salad and toss well.
-Cover and refrigerate for at least 8 hours (trust me - it needs that time to mellow out!).
+3. DRESS AND MARINATE.
+Pour the dressing over the salad and toss until completely coated.
+Cover and refrigerate for at least 8 hours.
+Trust me on this - it needs that time for the vinegar to mellow out and for the flavors to truly fuse together!

 Step-by-Step Recipe Video